Questions, Comments, or Corrections? Let us know!

 56. How long should archived data be kept?

-Data should be archived for one year following the child’s exit from the program.
+Please retain GOLD data for seven years after the child is no longer in the program/receiving early intervention or preschool special education services to ensure data retention policies are followed.
 To keep data longer, export to an excel spreadsheet and save.
 The data will then be available for maintaining a longitudinal database, running trend data across time, looking for patterns in the data, verifying improved child outcomes over time, etc..

 57. Why is child data archived rather than deleted?